dataset-ninja/open-plant-phenotyping-database/README.md

 # OPPD: Open Plant Phenotyping Database

-OPPD is a dataset for object detection task tasks.
+OPPD is a dataset for object detection task.